 Let’s use a $250,000, 20-year term policy as an example.
 To find the cheapest life insurance companies for 59-year-olds, we analyzed the premiums from 10 top-rated carriers.

 A 59-year-old nonsmoking man might score a policy with Pacific Life for $111.30 a month.
 As always, smokers pay more for life insurance — in this case, the best rate is $339.70 with Legal & General.

 For a 59-year-old nonsmoking woman, the most cost-effective option may be Legal & General at $79.64 a month.
 If you smoke, the same insurer might offer a rate of $249.33 a month.

 Monthly costs of a 20-year, $250,000 term life policy for a 59-year-old in perfect health

 *Based on sample rates from Policygenius, August 2019.

 What is the typical cost of life insurance for 59-year-olds?

-Life insurance underwriting is complex, and the rate you’re offered is a result of a range of factors, such as your age, health, family history, occupation and lifestyle.
-It also depends on whether or not you opt for a no-exam policy.
+Your premium is a product of your age, health, family medical history, occupation and lifestyle.
 While purchasing a policy in your late-50s is more expensive than it is in your early- and mid-50s, preferred rates may still be within reach.

 How much life insurance do I need by age 59?